SparshSunilNaik/Verdantia.portfolio/README.md

 The C++ code models a small metro network and demonstrates algorithms such as Dijkstra's shortest path and a simple scheduling routine.
 It also includes a lost-and-found workflow and basic security checks.
 These features were developed as part of a course assignment and showcased through the accompanying website.

+## Next steps

+New contributors can explore the codebase with these suggestions:

+- Open `index.html` to view the website locally.
+- Study `CourseProj.cpp` to learn how the metro network logic works.
+- Experiment with the algorithms inside `PseudoCodes.cpp`.
+- Modify the CSS files or extend the C++ source to add new features.